 Wilton Manors, FL, made history in November 2018 by becoming the second town in US history to elect a completely LGBTQ+ city commission.
+The city is known as the "Second Gayest City" in the United States.

 Partners

 Our partnerships make our work possible.
 The first State LGBTQ+ Business Climate Index released in 2019 was funded by a grant from the Gill Foundation.
 The Index is based on data graciously shared by the Movement Advancement Project and the Williams Institute.
 Ropes & Gray is our pro bono legal partner for the CEO Business Briefs globally, and their research informs this Index.
 FCB partnered with us to conduct original market research into American attitudes toward LGBTQ+ workplace inclusion, informing the Regional Context section of the State CEO Briefs.
 America Competes supported the development of the scoring for the Risk Assessments, particularly for the Future Risk score.